Watch our short video about the New York Health Act!

 - Reduced cost of drugs and devices.
 Direct negotiation with pharmaceutical companies and medical device makers will bring prices down by as much as 40%.

 For all these reasons, support for the New York Health Act is growing.
-The NYS Assembly has passed the bill three years in a row by large majorities.
+The NYS Assembly has passed the bill four years in a row by large majorities.
 In the NYS Senate, nearly a majority of Senators support the bill.
 We desperately need a healthcare system that will reverse decades of inequality through progressive funding; end the horrors of delaying needed care due to medical costs; and relegate medical-related bankruptcy to a footnote in history books.
 With your help, we can make healthcare a guaranteed right for all New Yorkers!

 The New York Health Act is sponsored in the Assembly by Health Committee Chair Richard N. Gottfried (A.4738) and in the Senate by State Senator Gustavo Rivera (S.4840).
 For the full text of the bill, click here.